Workspace class

 skill_read | Read a specific file (reference, script, or asset) from a skill directory. |

 When multiple skills share the same name, list() returns all of them. get() with a name applies tie-breaking (local > managed > external).
 If two skills share the same name and source type, get() throws an error.
 Pass a skill's full path to get() to bypass tie-breaking.
-See Same-named skills for details.
+See Skills with the same name for details.